-• Can the reconciled measurement data be stored on a LAN server for access by any and all authorized persons on the network?

-- Can the data be automatically transferred to the accounting mainframe in a usable format? - Can the data be automatically stored in a corporate database? - Can the data be directed automatically to a web server for internet access by gas brokers, marketers, and producers? - What network interfaces are possible with the system?
-Can the system support LAN based server/client interfaces such as MODBUS over IP or OPC?
+- Can the reconciled measurement data be stored on a LAN server for access by any and all authorized persons on the network? - Can the data be automatically transferred to the accounting mainframe in a usable format? - Can the data be automatically stored in a corporate database? - Can the data be directed automatically to a web site for internet access by gas brokers, marketers, and producers? - What network interfaces are possible with the system?
+Can the system function as a TCP/IP server to deliver archived data to other users?
+Can the system function as a TCP/IP client to deliver data to a server?